hackbinghamton/DatabasesWorkshop/GraphDatabases.md

 ## What are the benefits of using a Graph Database?

-In a graph databases the relationships between data are given as much (if not more) importance as the data itself.
-For specific types of data a graph database can improve efficiency and perfomance signigicantly.
-Graph databases are extremely good at handling connected data, Social media is a great example of this.
+In graph databases the relationships between data are given as much (if not more) importance than the data itself.
+For specific types of data, a graph database can improve efficiency and perfomance significantly.
+Graph databases are extremely good at handling connected data - social media is a great example of this.

 ## What is Neo4j?

 Neo4j is an open source graph database.
-Instead of using SQL, Neo4j uses a query language called cypher.
-If you are interested in this take 476,  Neo4j is talked about more in depth and the source material for this section of the workshop comes largley from 476.
+Instead of using SQL, Neo4j uses a query language called [cypher](https://neo4j.com/developer/cypher/).
+If you are interested in this, take CS 476, where Neo4j is talked about more in depth.
+The source material for this section of the workshop comes largely from CS 476.

-Lets go through an example with movies
+### Lets go through an example with movies

 The relationships between the data can be shown with the graph below